jacoballen4534/cs723-AS1-Frequency-Relay/Eclipse_Simulator_Setup_Instruction.md

 If not run via: Run > External Tools > cmd

 _Note_: This should open a command prompt window which the simulator runs in, this window will need to be in focus for keyboard events to be recognised.

+# Common Issues

+- `c:/mingw/bin/../lib/gcc/mingw32/8.2.0/../../../../mingw32/bin/ld.exe: cannot open output file gp21_cs723_a1.exe: Permission denied`
+  - This is likely due to an instance of the executable already running.
+  - Open task manager and kill the process called `gp21_cs723_a1`